plut/ConstructiveGeometry.jl/docs/src/meshing.md

 png("circumscribed",s); # hide
 ```
 ![difference of circumscribed and inscribed circles](circumscribed.png)
-The same parameter is also available for cylinders.
+The same parameter is also available for cylinders and spheres.
+The result is only approximated in the case of spheres,
+with the approximation being worse for small-radius spheres.

 ### Spheres